- Download our Ho Chi Minh City Schools Guide

 For those who enjoy cultural activities, Ho Chi Minh City is steeped in history.
-It is home to a number of fascinating museums which document various elements of the country’s history and diverse culture.
+It is home to several fascinating museums which document various elements of the country’s history and diverse culture.
 Expats with children should be sure to catch a traditional Vietnamese water puppet show, which is great fun for the whole family.

 Eating out in Ho Chi Minh City

 Expats in Ho Chi Minh City tend to head to Pham Ngu Lao Street for nightclubs, restaurants and bars.
 Ly Tu Trong Street in District 1 is another popular late-night spot.
 The city has a wide range of restaurants catering to all palates, and expats may find that Vietnamese street food is often just as good as the food found in the more expensive restaurants.